 At a Relaxed Performance, you can expect:

-- a friendly, welcoming atmosphere that is more relaxed with respect to noise and movement from the audience.
-Need to move, make sounds, or step out of the theatre for a quiet break?
-No problem – our staff and volunteer ushers want to ensure that you have a comfortable experience at the play.
+- Need to move, make sounds, or step out of the theatre for a quiet break?
+No problem – our staff and volunteers want to ensure that you have a comfortable experience at the play.

-Download the Visual Story for Dr. Seuss’ The Cat in the Hat at the Waterfront Theatre.
-You can use this resource to become familiar with the theatre and the show before your visit.
+Download the Visual Story for our Teen Shakespeare Program.
+You can use this resource to become familiar with the theatre and the festive atmosphere before your visit.

 Relaxed or sensory friendly performances have become increasingly common at theatres across the globe in a move to make theatre-going more accessible.